Pseudophoenix lediniana

 Pseudophoenix lediniana is a palm species endemic to the Tiburon Peninsula in southwestern Haiti.
-It is a medium-sized tree, 10–20 metres tall, with pinnately compound leaves and solitary stems slightly swollen at the base.

-Pseudophoenix lediniana is rare in the wild.
+Taxonomy

 The species was described and named by Robert William Read.
 This palm is named after Dr. R. Bruce Ledin, one of the founders of The Palm Society in Florida.

+Description

+It is a medium-sized tree, 10–20 metres tall, with pinnately compound leaves and solitary stems slightly swollen at the base.

+Conservation

+Pseudophoenix lediniana is rare in the wild, being found in only a single location.